Body found in Midlothian forest preserve ID'd as Harvey woman who went missing on walk

-Police were called and helicopters and dogs were dispatched to the two-square-mile triangle.
-They picked up Vanessa's scent at 151st and Pulaski and then her cellphone's last ping, which led investigators to this apartment building two miles away in Oak Forest.
+Police were called, and helicopters and dogs were dispatched to the 2-square-mile triangle.
+They picked up Ceja Ramirez's scent at 151st and Pulaski and then her cellphone's last ping, which led investigators to an apartment building 2 miles away in Oak Forest.
 A police canvass found nothing.

 "Come back, we are here for you," her mother said, pleading for her safe return.
 "We want to take care of you, we want it to be good."